wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 30: October 13, 2018

 **Today's Progress**:
 * Completed the fifth course in the Data Science Track of DataCamp.com where I learnt how to import data from databases by creating an engine, connecting to it and retrieving data using sql before finally closing the connection.

+### Day 31: October 14, 2018

+**Today's Progress**:
+* Started the sixth course in the Data Science Track of [DataCamp](http://www.datacamp.com), where I am learning to import data from the web